mettamatt/subtitle_processor/README.md

 # Subtitle Processor

 Subtitle Processor is a Python script that processes `.srt` subtitle files.
 It adjusts the timings and text length of each subtitle based on predefined constants.
-It also applies an initial offset (lead-in offset) to the first subtitle.
-The script loosely follows the guidelines of the (Netflix Timed Text Style Guide)[https://partnerhelp.netflixstudios.com/hc/en-us/articles/215758617-Timed-Text-Style-Guide-General-Requirements]
+It also applies an initial offset (lead-in offset) to all the subtitles.
+The script loosely follows the guidelines of the [Netflix Timed Text Style Guide](https://partnerhelp.netflixstudios.com/hc/en-us/articles/215758617-Timed-Text-Style-Guide-General-Requirements).

 ## Requirements